I’m Lauren,

 Food deserts lack suppliers of whole foods, like fruits and vegetables.
 Instead, the available foods in these neighborhoods are highly processed and low in nutritional value.
 This is why food deserts contribute to a proliferation of health issues in these areas and a lower life expectancy for their populations.
 In addition to living in food deserts, many people in these areas are likely food insecure.
 This means they lack enough financial resources to obtain food.
 In 2019, food insecurity affected 13.6% of households with children in the United States.
 Before the pandemic in 2020, 35.2 million people in the United States lived in food-insecure households.

-My 30 reaction foods included eggs, chicken, ginger, garlic, gluten and cashews.
-I had to completely change my relationship with food and pre-made products.
+When I found out about my food sensitivities, I had to completely change my relationship with food and pre-made products.

 Estimates by Northwestern University, say food insecurity doubled as a result of the pandemic.